denisraslov/vkstats/README.md

 VKStats
 =======
-Test issue for VK.COM competition.
+The issue for VK.COM competition.
 The site events tracking system.

 <b>The site part</b>:<br>
 1. A library for events tracking on a site (pure JavaScript).<br>